HealthCatalyst/documentation/HCRTools/templates/model-pre-processing/longitudinal-imputation.md

 head(df,n=7) # Looking at the raw data
 ```

-* Now let's do the imputation, using the GroupedLOCF function.
+* Now let's do the imputation by calling the ``GroupedLOCF`` function.
 LOCF stands for last value carried forward

 ```{R}
 df.result = GroupedLOCF(df, 'PersonID')